ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 When you add and remove hosts and clusters to your instance, VMware Solutions does not manage the Entrust CloudControl inventory and credentials for you. {{site.data.keyword.cloud_notm}} assumes that you take steps to lock {{site.data.keyword.cloud_notm}} automation from having access to your Entrust CloudControl deployment.

-## Procedure to find the firewall and SNAT rules defined (NSX-T only)
+## Procedure to find the firewall and SNAT rules defined
 {: #managing-entrust-cc-proc-find-firewall-nsxt}

 1. Log in to the NSX-T Manager, and click **Networking** in the menu.